How do I know if I am eligible for Education Abroad?

 When will I know if I am accepted?

-This, again, depends on the program.
-In some cases, UW-Platteville Education Abroad decides on who is accepted into the program, and in others, it is up to the discretion of the education abroad program provider or the institution abroad.
-In all cases, UW-Platteville Education Abroad can typically review completed applications within a week and will notify the student of acceptance or that the application will be forwarded on to the appropriate people for final approval if they are determined to be a good candidate.
+It depends on the program.
+In some cases, UW-Platteville Education Abroad decides on who is accepted into the program, and in others, the final decision is made by the education abroad program provider or the institution abroad.
+In all cases, UW-Platteville Education Abroad can typically review completed applications within a week.
+The office will notify students of acceptance or that the application will be forwarded to the appropriate people for final approval if they are determined to be a good candidate.

 Yes!
-Education abroad is an academic program and therefore financial aid applies.
+Education abroad is an academic program, and therefore all financial aid applies (scholarships, grants, and loans.)
 Financial aid for education abroad is determined in the same way as it is determined when attending classes on campus, with the exception that the additional costs of studying abroad are incorporated into the academic budget for the semester.
-Students should visit their financial aid office to learn more.
+Students should visit the financial aid office at their home institution to learn more.

 What if I haven't received financial aid before?